dAIsySHEng1/Undergraduate-Degree-Programs-in-AI/README.md

 # Undergraduate Degree Programs in AI

-#### AI is currently an extremely hot field and is in high demand for talent.
-However, few universities provide undergraduate programs in AI.
-Below, I list the universities that offer undergraduate degrees in artificial intelligence:
+#### The world is in high demand for those talented in AI.
+However, few universities provide undergraduate AI programs.
+Below is a list of the universities that currently offer undergraduate degrees in artificial intelligence:

 - University of Toronto has Canada's first engineering undergraduate program in machine intelligence:
   - https://www.utoronto.ca/news/u-t-launches-canada-s-first-engineering-undergraduate-program-machine-intelligence